shiruken/hackintosh/README.md

 3. Save the changes and reboot the computer
 4. Disconnect the HDMI cable from the motherboard and connect a DisplayPort cable to the graphics card
 5. You should now be using the natively-supported discrete graphics card (as of macOS 10.15.1)

+_Note: You should also make these changes to your USB drive Clover configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
+If you don't update the configuration, you'll have to swap back to using the integrated graphics instead of the discrete graphics card._

 ## References